This documentation relates to Crowd 2.4.

 Atlassian's Crowd is a software application installed by the system administrator.
-The administrator will also connect one or more of your organisation's applications to Crowd.
+The administrator will also connect one or more of your organization's applications to Crowd.
 When you log in to a Crowd-connected application, Crowd will verify your password and login permissions.

 Using Crowd for single sign-on (SSO), each person needs only one username and password to access all web applications.
 You can host your own OpenID provider to include external applications.